GenomicMedLab/variation-normalizer-manuscript/README.md

 Verify that this works in [SeqRepo Verification](#seqrepo-verification).

-#### Gene Normalizer DynamoDB Installation
+#### Gene Normalizer DynamoDB

-You must set up the [VICC Gene Normalizer's](https://github.com/cancervariants/gene-normalization/tree/v0.1.39) database.
+[VICC Gene Normalizer's](https://github.com/cancervariants/gene-normalization/tree/v0.1.39) is used to normalize genes and get gene concept data.
+You must set up the Gene Normalizer's database.
 The DynamoDB instance was used in this analysis.
 The PostgreSQL instance is not supported for running notebooks.
 We provide a quick way to get the DynamoDB instance running in [Using Gene Normalizer DynamoDB in s3](#using-gene-normalizer-dynamodb-in-s3).

 ##### AWS Environment Variables for DynamoDB